mikependon/RepoDB/RepoDb.Docs/development-experience.md

 ﻿# The Development Experience

-If you are to use RepoDb, your development experience will be identical to both Entity Framework and Dapper ORMs.
+If you are to use RepoDB, your development experience will be identical to both Entity Framework and Dapper ORMs.
 But, it gives you the most attributes of micro-ORM (i.e: Direct, Performant, Efficient and etc).

 ### Entity Framework